-I was in a brownie mood this morning and decided to try an easy one-bowl recipe off the back of a (Guittard!) dark chocolate chip bag — Truffle Brownies.
-For the amount of effort, the brownies paid off.
+Truffle Brownies come from a recipe off the back of the Guittard dark chocolate chip bag.
 They are very good — especially if you like your brownies rich, fudgy, and candy-like.
 In fact, they are so rich and dense that instead of cutting them into 16 pieces like the recipe says, I cut them into 64 squares and put them in mini cupcake papers.
-Mini muffin papers can make anything cute, eh?
+Mini muffin papers.

 If you have problems making fudgy brownies or your brownies always turn out a little cakey, the Truffle Brownies recipe will fix that.
 Make sure to use dark or bittersweet chocolate chips, though.
 I think semisweet might be a little too sweet.